safe-waters/docker-lock/README.md

 go build ./cmd/docker-lock
 ```

-If on mac or linux, make the output binary executable:
+If on Mac or Linux, make the output binary executable:

 ```
 chmod +x docker-lock